Lab Members

 +1 949 824 8382

-Seongsu (Ph.D. in Geodetic Science and Surveying, The Ohio State University, Columbus OH) has years of experience in remote sensing of ice motion from optical sensors and now with SAR and has expert in cluster, cloud and AI computing.
-Seongsu currently works on the NASA MEASURES-3 project to generate ice velocity and grounding line products for Antarctica, ICESat-2 altimetry, and AI retrieval of grounding lines.
+Seongsu (Ph.D. in Geodetic Science and Surveying, At Ohio State University, Columbus OH), he has years of experience in remote sensing of ice motion from optical sensors and now with SAR and has expert in cluster, cloud and AI computing.
+At UCI, Seongsu works on the NASA MEASURES-3 project to generate ice velocity and grounding line products for Antarctica, ICESat-2 altimetry, and AI retrieval of grounding lines.
+Now, he is a assistant project scientist at NASA-JPL.

-Lu An (now Research Prof. at Ronji Univ., China)
+Lu An (now Research Prof. at Tongji Univ., China)

 Xin Li